 Dr. Ellis Potter, has been announced as the 2017 recipient of the The American Academy of Optometry’s Brien Holden Humanitarian Award.
 The award, honoring the memory and work of Professor Brien Holden, PhD, DSc, FAAO, recognizes an individual or organization who has made significant contributions to improve eye care within a country or region.
 In particular, the award acknowledges humanitarian efforts in the nonprofit sector that build or support the development of sustainable eye care systems in developing communities.
 (See http://www.aaopt.org/regsite/2017-award-recipients).

-The American Academy of Optometry announces VOSH/International Past President C. Ellis Potter, OD, FAAO, FVI as the 2017 Recipient of the Brien Holden Humanitarian Award
+American Academy of Optometry to present VOSH/International Past President C. Ellis Potter, OD, FAAO, FVI, with the 2017 Recipient of the Brien Holden Humanitarian Award

 The coveted Brien Holden Humanitarian Award embraces a bond between the academic and humanitarian branches of optometry.
 Dr. Potter, a longtime Fellow of The Academy of Optometry, demonstrates a commitment to both.
 As a recipient of this Award, Dr. Potter honors the memory of Brien Holden as well as his accomplishments in VOSH/International.
 Ellis’ commitment to eradicate world blindness continues until this day.
 Dr. Potter is a shining example of a life so rare in continuing humanitarianism.
 He leads by example and has inspired many.